Professionals vs. Amateurs vs. Scammers

 It is not that these locksmiths are necessarily more expensive either.
 Oftentimes, the scammers will advertise themselves as a “$35 locksmith” before performing one part of the service, and then claiming the second part of the job requires another several hundred dollars to complete.
 Although some people realize they have been “had” and call in a reputable locksmith to finish the job, many simply give in to the demands of the scammer because they are stuck between a rock and a hard place.
 After the “locksmith” has removed or changed their lock, what else can they do?
 This is particularly true in emergency night-time situations, where they may feel especially helpless.

 This is why we have written a guide to help warn vulnerable consumers, as scammer locksmiths in Calgary have risen over the past few years.
 These scammer locksmiths have gone into the “business,” because people who have been locked out are often very vulnerable.
 They will show up, jack up the price they originally quoted, then bully people into paying them.
-At Quick Lockworks, we want to help people avoid this and hire only reputable Calgary locksmiths.
+At Calgary Rekey Lockworks, we want to help people avoid this and hire only reputable Calgary locksmiths.
 After 30 years of experience working as a prison guard, SECURITY has come to mean something to us: Safety for your home, business, and loved ones.
 With this in mind, we have put together a helpful list on how to choose a trustworthy locksmith in Calgary.

 1. Does the locksmith company have a name?